 implemented in Emacs Lisp (therefore it’s native to Emacs and is

 native indexing method) and the other two (

 alien) rely on external commands like

 git, etc to

 obtain the list of files in a project.

-alien indexing method optimizes to the limit the speed of
+alien indexing method maximizes the speed of the

 By default the

 To force the use of native indexing in all operating systems:

 (setq projectile-indexing-method 'native)